karanagarwal17/Bluemix-mongodb-guide/README.md

 mongoose.connect('mongodb://<dbuser>:<dbpassword>@ds012345.mlab.com:56789/mydb');
 ```

-For any kind of queries, you can raise an issue in this repository.
+For any kind of queries, feel free to raise an issue in this repository.